-- · a negative impact on our ability to satisfy our future - obligations; - an increase in the portion of our cash flows that may have to be dedicated to increased interest and principal payments that may not be available for operations, working capital, capital expenditures, acquisitions, investments, dividends, stock repurchases, general corporate or other purposes; - an impairment of our ability to obtain additional financing in the future; - and - obligations to comply with restrictive and financial covenants as noted in the above risk factor and Note 7, "Debt" to the consolidated financial statements.
+- a negative impact on our ability to satisfy our future obligations; - an increase in the portion of our cash flows that may have to be dedicated to increased interest and principal payments that may not be available for operations, working capital, capital expenditures, acquisitions, investments, dividends, stock repurchases, general corporate or other purposes; - an impairment of our ability to obtain additional financing in the future; - obligations to comply with restrictive and financial covenants as noted in the above risk factor and Note 7, "Debt," to our consolidated financial statements

 Our ability to satisfy our future expenses as well as our new debt obligations will depend on our future performance, which will be affected by financial, business, economic, regulatory and other factors.
-Furthermore, our future operations may not generate sufficient cash flows to enable us to meet our future expenses and service our debt obligations, which may impact our ability to manage our capital structure to preserve and maintain our investment grade rating.
-If our future operations do not generate sufficient cash flows, we may need to access the unfunded revolving credit facility of \$500.0 million under the Credit Agreement or enter into new financing arrangements to obtain necessary funds.
+Furthermore, our future operations may not generate sufficient cash flows to enable us to meet our future expenses and service our new debt obligations, which may impact our ability to manage our capital structure to preserve and maintain our investment grade rating.
+If our future operations do not generate sufficient cash flows, we may need to access the unfunded portion of our Revolving Credit Facility of \$750.0 million or enter into new financing arrangements to obtain necessary funds.
 If we determine it is necessary to seek additional funding for any reason, we may not be able to obtain such funding or, if funding is available, we may not be able to obtain it on acceptable terms.
-Any additional borrowing under the Credit Agreement will place further pressure on us to comply with the financial covenants.
+Any additional borrowing under our revolving credit facility will place further pressure on us to comply with the financial covenants.
 If we fail to make a payment associated with our debt obligations, we could be in default on such debt, and such a default could cause us to be in default on our other obligations.